kyma-project/examples/orders-service/README.md

 ### Use kubectl

-To install microservice on a Kyma cluster, run:
+To install the microservice on a Kyma cluster, run:

 ```bash
 kubectl create ns orders-service